 The International Centre on Space Technologies for Natural and Cultural Heritage (HIST) under the auspices of UNESCO and the Huangshan City Administration, custodians of the World Mixed Heritage site and Global Geopark of Huangshan Mountains will convene the 2nd Huangshan Dialogue in September 2016.The theme of the 2nd Huangshan Dialogue is " UNESCO Sites·Climate Change·Space Technology"

-The 2nd Dialogue builds on the resounding success of the 1st organized by the Huangshan City Administration, HIST and its host institution, the Institute of Remote Sensing and Digital Earth (RADI) of the Chinese Academy of Sciences (CAS) in partnership with the World Heritage Centre,the Division of Ecological and Earth Sciences of UNESCO, Paris, and the UNESCO Beijing Office.
+The 2nd Dialogue builds on the resounding success of the 1st organized by the Huangshan City Administration, HIST and its host institution, The Aerospace Information Research Institute (AIR) of the Chinese Academy of Sciences (CAS) in partnership with the World Heritage Centre,the Division of Ecological and Earth Sciences of UNESCO, Paris, and the UNESCO Beijing Office.
 The theme of the 1st Dialogue, convened during 25-30 May 2014 in Huangshan City,“UNESCO sites, space technologies and sustainable development”attracted more than 40 international and 100 Chinese representatives responsible for international cooperation, site management, research and training and administration and policy of World Heritage sites, international biosphere reserves and global geoparks recognized by UNESCO.
 The report of the 1st Huangshan Dialogue, including the Huangshan Declaration unanimously adopted on 30 May 2014, is available at: http://www.unesco-hist/org.

 In organizing the 2nd Huangshan Dialogue, HIST and the Huangshan Administration are fulfilling their promise made to the participants of the 1st Dialogue: i.e. the convening of the 2nd Dialogue within a period of approximately two-years after the first and exploring the establishment of Huangshan Dialogue as a permanent forum for documenting and disseminating information on how UNESCO designated places are helping to address and find solutions to global environmental and development problems.